TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 # Data Interface for Cell Size

-* Currently cell width/height hardcoded in `VirtualSpreadsheet`
-* Correct cell size depends on the data in that cell
-* Cell size should eventually be editable
-* Should be part of the data interface
+Currently cell width and height are hardcoded in the `VirtualSpreadsheet` component.
+The correct cell size to use depends on the data in that cell.
+Eventually, the cell size will need to be editable.
+It should definitely be part of the data interface.

 ```ts
 export interface SpreadsheetData<Snapshot> {